robotix/2020.robotix.in/_events/crescendo.md

 * The bot has to start from the starting area (green colored square in the diagram).

-* There are in total **5 green blocks** inside the pit among these, 1 block is inside the cave.
+* There are in total **5 green blocks** inside the pit among these, 1 block is inside the enclosure.

 ![](/img/event/crescendo/16.png){:.img-responsive}